 This means that thyroid hormones are essential since pregnancy, for the baby to develop properly.
 For the rest of life, they are still necessary for survival.

 However, there are many pathologies that affect this gland and whose treatment requires removal.
-This operation is called a thyroidectomy, and is used to treat diseases such as:
+Doctors called this operation as a thyroidectomy and they use to treat diseases such as:

-- Thyroid nodules: these are small lumps that grow in the gland due to an abnormal proliferation of cells.
+Thyroid nodules: these are small lumps that grow in the gland due to an abnormal proliferation of cells.
 Most of them are benign, but others are difficult to identify.
-Therefore, in many cases, the thyroid is removed due to the risk of carcinogens.
+Therefore, in many cases, doctors remove the thyroid due to the risk of carcinogens.

-- Certain cases of hyperthyroidism: those in which medical treatment is not enough to control the symptoms.
+Certain cases of hyperthyroidism: Those medical treatment is not enough to control the symptoms.

 How do you live without a thyroid?